Delays warning as 'essential repair' work continues

 Archant

-Drivers are being warned to expect delays as emergency work is continuing.
+Motorists are being warned of possible delays as emergency work continues on a busy road.

-With work taking place from now until Monday, January 27, "essential repairs" are being carried out on the B1375 Oulton Street at Oulton in Lowestoft.
+The warning comes as UK Power Networks carries out repair works on the A1117 Normanston Drive in Lowestoft.

-It comes as UK Power Networks started the emergency works on Tuesday, January 21 and according to the Suffolk Roadworks map, "delays are likely" as the work continues.
+The "essential and immediate repair" work started at the weekend and is set to continue until Friday, January 31.

-Multi-way traffic control signals are in operation at the scene as the work is carried out.
+According to the Suffolk Roadworks map, "delays are likely" while the work is being carried out, with multi-way traffic control signals in operation at the scene.

-It states that "work is in progress" following discovery of a "spoil in footway and carriageway" as an "essential repair of electricity cables powering street lighting/furniture" is carried out.
+With the work taking place "outside 274 Normanston Drive" along with associated works, including digging in the footway, it states: "Essential and immediate repair to low voltage mains cable affecting customers."

-Keep up to date with all of the latest delays on the roads via our Live Traffic Map.
+■ You can keep up to date with all the latest travel news via our live traffic map.

 Comments have been disabled on this article.